Image by Rebecca Goddard Photography.

 For more information about the pros and cons of supplier directories as a wedding planning resource then head on over to Love My Dress, where both Coco Wedding Venues and I, alongside a whole expert team of contributors, have written a rather meaty feature on this very topic.

 What’s not to love about planning checklists, guides and spreadsheets, especially if they help kick off your big-day preparations, point you in the right direction, keep you on track, can be tailored / personlaised and they’re FREE!
+If you hop over to my Planning Page then at the bottom you’ll spot three useful downloads to improve your planning prowess.

 The planning options are endless and include… 12 month wedding planners, wedding planning checklists, Order of the Day spreadsheets, guest list planners and tracking spreadsheets, photography checklists, budget spreadsheets… you get the drift!